crisidev/bacon-ls/README.md

 - ✅ Validate `bacon` preferences and return an error to the LSP client if they are not compatible with `bacon` - working from `bacon-ls` 0.9.0
 - ✅ Create `bacon` preferences file if not found on disk - working from `bacon-ls` 0.10.0
 - ✅ Start `bacon` in background based on user preferences - working from `bacon-ls` 0.10.0
+- ✅ Synchronize diagnostics for all open files - working from `bacon-ls` 0.10.0
 - 🌍 Emacs configuration